 Surprise Your Family with Ukrainian Borscht on the Table

 The Ukrainian borscht is best for the cold winter months.
-In its traditional variant (as it is this recipe) in addition to the large portion of vegetables, you have also meat of your choice.
+In its traditional variant (as it is this recipe) in addition to the large portion of vegetables, you have also the meat of your choice.
 And finally, when served, there is fresh dill and cream added.
-These ingredients make this soup absolute nutrition bomb.
-It is exactly what you need when the chill outside is over what your body can support.
+These ingredients make this soup an absolute nutrition bomb.
+It is exactly what you need when the world outside is colder than what your body can enjoy.

-The red color of the soup although looking bizarre is very important.
-It is know that the red veggies and fruits contain powerful antioxidants that helps maintaining good tone of the blood vessels and thus affects positively the heart conditions.
-The beetroot, the main ingredient in this soup, is also good for stomach problems and if you want to have good healthy tan on your face you should consume it often.
+The red colour of the soup, although looking bizarre, is very important.
+It is known that the red veggies and fruits contain powerful antioxidants that help in maintaining the good tone of the blood vessels and thus affects positively the heart conditions.
+The beetroot, the main ingredient in this soup, is also good for stomach problems and if you want to have a good healthy tan on your face you should consume it often.

 - Beetroot – 2 medium

 - Carrots – 2 big or 3 small

 - Red onion – 1 medium or 2 small

 - Meat – 0, 500 kg. (you can make the borscht with pork, beef or chicken or even mix different meats)